As an Amazon Associate I earn from qualifying purchasesCrafts & Gifts For Dad - cont.

 Someone Like A Father

-Make dad a cookie jar...for those of you lucky enough to have access to a stove, or use candy to fill....
-A small can (formula size) or you can use a coffee can.... wrap with construction paper, add features either cut or drawn...(if they draw, have them do it before you put paper around can) (make sure the add ears.....(cut out) just because it look really cute with them sticking out.
+Make dad a cookie jar...for those of you lucky enough to have access to a stove, or use candy to fill...
+A small can (formula size) or you can use a coffee can.... wrap with construction paper, add features either cut or drawn...(if they draw, have them do it before you put paper around can) (make sure the add ears.....(cut out) just because it looks really cute with them sticking out.
 Get some cellular shades from your local window treatment store...the garbage pieces that they've cut and will throw out.
-They are accordion pieces that you need to cut into 1 inch size.
-You use for legs, and glue in the front part of the can, so when it sits on the edge of the table, it looks like it's legs are dangling over the edge, Fill with cookies or candy or whatever.
+They are accordion pieces that you need to cut into 1-inch size.
+You use for legs, and glue in the front part of the can, so when it sits on the edge of the table, it looks like it's legs are dangling over the edge, Fills with cookies or candy or whatever.
 It's really cute.

 Dramatic Play & Games

 Have children bring in favorite articles of Dad's clothing and have them play dress up.
-Play role-reversal with them, you act like the child and have them act like the Dad.
+Play role-reversal with them, you act as the child and have them act like the Dad.

 Miniature Backyard Golf!

 Here's a fun game the whole family can enjoy on Father's Day!
 Part of the fun is being creative, and setting up your special "course"!
 You can play inside or outside!